scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 If the experiment is now called with a searchspace rather than a configuration, Labwatch will pass all entries of this experiment in the database to the hyperparameter optimizer and let it suggest a configuration.
 This configuration is then used to run the experiment.

-For bookkeeping it leverages the database storage of evaluated hyperparameter configurations, which allows parallel distributed optimization and also enables the use of post hoc tools for assessing hyperparameter importance (e.g Fanova :cite:`hutter-icml14a`).
+For bookkeeping it leverages the database storage of evaluated hyperparameter configurations, which allows parallel distributed optimization and also enables the use of post hoc tools for assessing hyperparameter importance (e.g. Fanova :cite:`hutter-icml14a`).